Willie the Kid continues to elevate with ‘Capital Gains’ album

 How did you select these producers?

 That’s one of the most celebrated moments about Capital Gains.
 I worked with everybody who I’ve basically been working with over the years.
 People that I’ve built my sound with.
-The V Don’s, ‘s, V12 — that’s my guy from back in my Gangsta Grillz/Aphilliates days.
+The V Don’s, the Alchemist’s, V12 — that’s my guy from back in my Gangsta Grillz/Aphilliates days.
 I’m bringing in everybody I’ve been working with and making my best material with and putting them all on one plate.
 The producers were picked from organic relationships.
 People who helped me trademark my sound.

 Do you feel like this is your best body of work to date?